-- The HEAG-H may grant approval, request amendment or resubmission of low risk research proposals.
+- The HEAG-H may grant approval, request amendments to or resubmission of low risk research proposals.

 - After risk assessment, if the HEAG-H believes that the project is not low risk, the researchers will be notified and asked to submit their application to DU-HREC for ethics review.
-Please note that DUHREC require ethics applications to be submitted on the National Ethics Application Form (NEAF).
+Please note that DUHREC require ethics applications to be submitted on the HREA (Human Research Ethics Application) system.

 After approval, what then?

 - Once ethics approval (or exemption) is granted, research is authorised to commence